UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Buffaloes have been underdogs by 16.5 points or more two times this season and have covered the spread every time.

-- Colorado's games this year have gone over the point total three times in eight opportunities (37.5%).
+- Colorado's games this season have eclipsed the over/under three times in eight opportunities (37.5%).

 - Colorado is 3-0 against the spread and 3-1 overall when the team scores more than 28.2 points.